davidgraeff/Android-NetPowerctrl/README.md

 To compile, you need the [Android SDK](http://developer.android.com/sdk) and [Android Studio](http://developer.android.com/sdk/installing/studio.html).
 This project is not for the old eclipse based SDK!
-It depends on the support libraries (v13), additional support library extensions (v7.RecyclerView) and need at least android 4.0 (sdk version 14, released 19.
-Oct 2011).
+It depends on the support libraries (v13), additional support library extensions (v7.RecyclerView) and need at least android 4.2 (sdk version 17, released 13.
+Nov 2012).
 Parts of the app (import/export/backgrounds) are only usuable with Android 4.4 (DocumentProvider class).

 ### Plugin Development
 All you need to develop a plugin is described in detail at the [Plugin Developer Documentation](https://github.com/davidgraeff/Android-NetPowerctrl-Shared#plugin-developer-documentation).